-Work at the Bahayan Project in 2015 included the completion of 60.2 line kms of ground magnetic survey, further geological mapping, rock chip sampling and petrographic work.
+Historic work at the Bahayan Project has included the completion of 60.2 line kms of ground magnetic survey, further geological mapping, rock chip sampling and petrographic work.
 The Bahayan Project continues to show potential and the ground magnetic work has highlighted a number of areas that warrant further interpretation and follow up resistivity work.
+No work was conducted on this project during the year.